nina-sal/CapstoneProject_24/Data Sheet.md

 ## Distribution
 - The data is freely available for download and use.
 - Raw seasonal statistics are available on [Baseball Savant](https://baseballsavant.mlb.com/).
-- Raw pitch data is not included, but is available from the  `pybaseball` package.
+- Raw pitch is available from the  `pybaseball` package.
 Code for downloading and cleaning is provided.
-- This repo includes the processed pitch-level and seasonal data

 ---